 A panel of staff from various regions of the state led by Duana Patton, CEO of Area Agency on Aging Ohio District 5 and Board President, o4a.
 Your real time questions will make the session interactive and informative.
 You don’t want to miss this opportunity!

-Racial Healing and Addressing Racial Health Disparities
+Racial Healing and Racial Health Inequities

 The COVID 19 pandemic heightened our awareness of health inequities.
 African Americans ages 65 to 74 died of COVID-19 five times as often as white people.
 In the 75-to-84 group, the death rate for Black people was 3½ times greater.
 Among those 85 and older, Black people died twice as often.